brorb/710-wiki/README.md

 ### Client behaviour recap

-- The chat window opens inline beneath the article header; it is not a floating overlay.
+- The chat window teleports to the document `<body>` on open so its overlay sits above the info box and sidebars. `document.body` receives the `oracle-chat-active` class while the dialog is visible.
 - `Enter` submits; `Shift+Enter` inserts a newline.
 The textarea auto-grows to `240px`.
 - Local transcripts never exceed `maxHistory` persisted entries, even though `metadata.history.totalMessages` tracks the uncapped count for observability.
 - The widget eagerly focuses the textarea and scrolls to the latest message whenever it opens or the history updates.